Body Bags (comics): Publication history

 The initial series, simply entitled Body Bags, was a launch title for Dark Horse Comics' Blanc Noir line of books.
 Produced by Gaijin Studios in 1996, Body Bags includes a large amount of blood, violence and characters who enjoy killing and cursing, which is displayed in a number of scenes in the book that have been deemed "shocking".
 Pearson's use of an extremely buxom 14-year-old girl caused the series to face a certain amount of controversy in the comics industry, thus Body Bags is promoted as "the most controversial comic of the 1990s".
 The final issues of the series were delayed for several months because of Jason Pearson falling ill.

 Pearson intended to write and pencil a 6-issue follow up to Body Bags, but fell ill during its production and eventually scrapped the series because he didn't like it.
 The hiatus ended in 2005, when the 2-issue mini-series Body Bags: Father's Day, reprinting the original 4 issues, was released by Image Comics' imprint, 12-Gauge Comics.
 The follow-up to Father's Day was a 1-shot comic Body Bags: 3 the Hard Way, which was delayed and not released until 2006 by Image Comics, and reprinted all the sporadic appearances the characters made in Dark Horse Presents and Dark Horse Maverick with new coloring, as well as including a new story.
 A new 1-shot entitled, not unnaturally, Body Bags: One Shot, was scheduled for release in 2006 but was also delayed; it was published in late November, 2008.

+Following the death of Pearson in 2022, a crossover miniseries involving Body Bags and Hack/Slash, written and drawn respectively by Hack/Slashs creators Tim Seeley and Stefano Caselli was published by Image Comics starting in October of 2024.
+Their characterization of Panda is a great deal more unhinged and angry, bordering on psychotic, than she had previously been.